EXJUSTICE/MolDQN-pytorch/README.md

 TBD
 ## Contents
 *  main.py
-   Primary training script.
+   \n Primary training script.
 Initializes the training environment, the agent, and performs training for n interations.
 Hyperparameters    can be found in hyp.py (Coming Soon: Argparse arguments)
 *  environment.py: Base MDP environment class.
 Defines the chemical methods and markov decision process for molecular generation
 *  dqp.py: Model architecture for the agent.
 *  agent.py: Base agent class.
 Defines all methods available to the agent with regards to action selection, replay storage, reward processing, and parameter updates.